cunger/100hoursofada/README.md

 ## 002

-`.ads` (_Ada specification_) files contain the declarations that are visible from the outside, `.adb` (_Ada body_) files contain the implementation.
+`.ads` (_Ada specification_) files contain the declarations that are visible to the outside, `.adb` (_Ada body_) files contain the implementation.

 * Function and procedure parameters are by default imutable: Their implicit mode is `in` (read-only access).
 If you want to modify a parameter, you have to explicitely specify mode `in out` or `out`.
 * `out` parameters should be treated like uninitialized variables.
 They can be useful for assigning values to multiple return parameters (instead of returning a record type).

 ## 003 📦

+Packages can have child packages.
 For example, `Ada.Text_IO` is a child package of `Ada`.
-Everything from the latter's specification is visible for the former.

-In general, parent specifications are visible in the child, i.e. everything declared in the `.ads` file (not stuff in the declaration part of the package body!).
+Everything from the parent's specification is visible in the child.
+That is, everything declared in the `.ads` file; not stuff in the declaration part of the package body.
 For example, constants you want to be visible need to be part of the specification:
 ```ada
 package Reactor is